filipetedim/angular-rating-icons/README.md

 ## How to use

-To get it runnig, just add one of the the blocks of HTML code bellow to your view.
-Don't forget that your model should be an object, as per [the ng-model golden dot rule](http://stackoverflow.com/questions/17606936/angularjs-dot-in-ng-model) to deal with scope inheritance.
+To get it running, just add one of the the blocks of HTML code bellow to your view.
+Don't forget that your model should be an object, as per [the ng-model golden dot rule](http://stackoverflow.com/questions/17606936/angularjs-dot-in-ng-model), to deal with scope inheritance.
 ```html
 <angular-rating ng-model="YourObject.ratingValue"></angular-rating>